Guest Posts

 Thermal Insulation

-• Secondly, the PU insulation panel is impermeable to water and a lot of other liquids.
-The skins are also laminated into a tongue-and-groove edge profile, easy to connect and install.
+• Moreover, the PU insulation panel is designed to be impermeable to water and various other liquids.
+Its skins are also laminated with a tongue-and-groove edge profile, facilitating straightforward connection and installation.

 Features of Polyurethane Insulation Panels

-• PU foam does not absorb moisture, so it does not experience diminished R-values that accompany moisture in fiberglass insulation (a mere 1% moisture content can reduce fiberglass batt R-value by 50%)
+• PU foam does not retain moisture, preventing the loss of R-values commonly associated with moisture absorption in fiberglass insulation (even 1% moisture can halve fiberglass batt R-value).

 Flame Resistant Polyurethane Insulation Panels

-In addition, TOPOLO is also able to provide a flame-resistant polyurethane insulation panel.
-The products not only comply with current energy efficiency regulations but also meet European fire resistance standards.
-The PU insulation panels reach between F and B-s1, d0 in the Euro-class classification.
-We may have a special discussion about the fireproof property of PU later.
+TOPOLO also offers a flame-resistant polyurethane insulation panel that complies with current energy efficiency standards while meeting European fire resistance benchmarks.
+These PU insulation panels are rated from F to B-s1, d0 in the Euro-class classification.
+We may delve deeper into the fire-resistant characteristics of PU in future discussions.

 Applications

-There are many applications of polyurethane insulation panels, including building walls, cold storage and mobile panel houses, etc.
+Polyurethane insulation panels find varied applications, including in building walls, cold storage facilities, and mobile panel structures.

 • INSULATION TYPES

-EPS is a rigid closed-cell plastic foam that is comprised of hollow, spherical beads that are fused together using steam.
-Since EPS is 98% air, it is chemically inert.
+EPS is a rigid, closed-cell foam made from hollow, spherical beads fused together via steam.
+Comprising 98% air, it is chemically inert.

 • COMPARISON OF R-VALUE

-Polyurethane has one of the highest initial (at the time of installation) R-values per inch in the industry; higher than EPS in equivalent thicknesses.
-However, EPS insulation will maintain its initial R-value long after it is first installed.
+Polyurethane boasts one of the highest initial R-values per inch in the market, surpassing EPS when comparing equivalent thicknesses.
+However, EPS insulation maintains its initial R-value for an extended duration after installation.

-Polyurethane uses the thermal resistance of its blowing agent to attain higher initial R-values.
-However, it loses its R-value over time due to thermal drift.
-According to the Building Science Corporation, thermal drift is, &#;The loss of R-value over time in foam that contains captive blowing agents.
-Air enters the cells of the foam, diluting or replacing the lower-conductivity blowing agent&#;&#;
+Polyurethane achieves higher initial R-values through the thermal resistance offered by its blowing agent, but it can lose R-value over time due to thermal drift.
+According to research by the Building Science Corporation, thermal drift describes the gradual loss of R-value in foam that contains captive blowing agents as air infiltrates the foam's cells, substituting the lower-conductivity blowing agent.

-The most thermal drift of polyurethane occurs during the first two years.
-Oak Ridge National Laboratory chose to study the effect of thermal drift on &#;aged&#; R-value, or long-term thermal resistance, after a five-year period.
-They found that in as short as 2-5 years, the thermal resistance of EPS and polyurethane insulation panels will be nearly equivalent.
+The most significant thermal drift in polyurethane typically occurs within the first two years.
+The Oak Ridge National Laboratory conducted research into the long-term effects of thermal drift on R-value, finding that within just 2-5 years, the thermal resistance of EPS and polyurethane insulation panels converges nearly to equivalence.

 • COST COMPARISON

-Polyurethane insulation panels are more expensive than EPS foam panels.
-This cost is due to an initial higher R-value.
-However, as the Oak Ridge National Laboratory study shows, this R-value degrades over time due to thermal drift.
-And, at the end of five years, the long-term thermal resistance is similar.
+While polyurethane insulation panels come at a higher price than EPS foam panels, this cost accounts for the initial R-value advantage.
+Yet, the study from Oak Ridge National Laboratory demonstrates that this R-value diminishes with time due to thermal drift, and after five years, the long-term thermal resistance is comparable.

 • FIRE AND MOISTURE RESISTANCE